lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 members to share at church what they are learning at home.

-Aaronic Priesthood quorums meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to help accomplish the work of salvation and exaltation.
+Aaronic Priesthood quorums meet on Sundays to strengthen faith, build unity, strengthen families and homes, and make plans to participate in God’s work of salvation and exaltation.
 The bishopric and youth quorum leaders, supported by advisers, plan Sunday meetings.